-- For a company having a diversified business presence and the business intervention of parent company in its subsidiaries (like L&T Ltd), investors should always refer the consolidated financial statement.
+For a company with a diversified business presence and the business intervention of the parent company in its subsidiaries (like L&T Ltd), investors should always refer to the consolidated balance sheet, meaning consolidated financial statement.

-- Investors can easily find out the business health and efficiency of not only the standalone entity but also its subsidiaries at a glance.
+- Investors can easily find out the business health and efficiency of the standalone entity and its subsidiaries at a glance.

-- Whereas, one should consider standalone financial statement for the companies like HDFC Ltd, where there is no direct business-related intervention into its subsidiaries and associate companies.
+- Whereas, one should consider standalone financial statements for the companies like HDFC Ltd, where there is no direct business-related intervention into its subsidiaries and associate companies.

 - In such a case, the best way would be to look at the standalone numbers of the parent company and its subsidiaries and assess their financial performance individually.